 (Subsection 4(b) of the Regulation)

-UPON the application of Atlantic Power Corporation (the "Corporation") to the Ontario Securities Commission (the "Commission") requesting a consent from the Commission for the Corporation to continue in another jurisdiction pursuant to subsection 4(b) of the Regulation;
+UPON the application (the Application) of Medical Facilities Corporation (the Corporation) to the Ontario Securities Commission (the Commission) requesting a consent from the Commission for the Corporation to continue in another jurisdiction pursuant to subsection 4(b) of the Regulation;

 AND UPON the Corporation representing to the Commission that:

-1. The Corporation was incorporated under the OBCA by certificate of incorporation on June 18, 2004 under the name 2048921 Ontario Limited.
-By articles of amendment dated September 13, 2004, the name of the Corporation was changed to Atlantic Power Corporation.
+1. The Corporation was incorporated under the OBCA by a certificate of incorporation on January 12, 2004 under the name Medical Facilities Corp.
+By articles of amendment dated February 23, 2004, the name of the Corporation was changed to Medical Facilities Corporation.

-2. The Corporation's head office is located at 250 Yonge Street, Toronto, Ontario, M5B 2M6.
-Following completion of the Proposed Continuance, the registered office of the Corporation will be located at 355 Burrard Street, Vancouver, British Columbia, V6C 2G8.
+2. The Corporation's registered and head office is 250 Yonge Street, Toronto, Ontario, M5B 2M6.
+Following completion of the Proposed Continuance (as defined in paragraph 12, below), the registered office of the Corporation will be located at 355 Burrard Street, Vancouver, British Columbia, V6C 2G8.

 4. Pursuant to subsection 4(b) of the Regulation, where a corporation is an offering corporation, the Application for Continuance must be accompanied by a consent from the Commission.